davidstone/concurrent/reference.md

 The expression `container.front()` must produce a value of (possible reference-qualified) `value_type`. `container.pop_front()` must be valid and remove the first element from the container.
 The behavior is undefined if `container.front()` or `container.pop_front()` calls any member functions on this queue object.

-### `boost::optional<value_type> pop_one(boost::chrono::time_point<Clock, Duration> timeout)`
+### `std::optional<value_type> pop_one(std::stop_token token)`

 #### Definition

+Blocks until there is data in the queue or a stop request is made.
+Returns the first element in the queue and removes it from the queue.
+If there is no element in the queue because a stop request was made, returns `std::nullopt`.

+#### Requirements

+`value_type` must model the [MoveConstructible](http://en.cppreference.com/w/cpp/concept/MoveConstructible) concept.
+The behavior is undefined if the move constructor calls any member functions on this queue object.

+The expression `container.front()` must produce a value of (possible reference-qualified) `value_type`. `container.pop_front()` must be valid and remove the first element from the container.
+The behavior is undefined if `container.front()` or `container.pop_front()` calls any member functions on this queue object.

+### `std::optional<value_type> pop_one(std::chrono::time_point<Clock, Duration> timeout)`

+#### Definition

 Blocks until there is data in the queue or `timeout` is reached.
 Returns the first element in the queue and removes it from the queue.
-If there is no element in the queue because the timeout was reached, returns `boost::none`.
+If there is no element in the queue because the timeout was reached, returns `std::nullopt`.

 This function may block beyond `timeout` due to scheduling or resource contention delays.